 The Modified Class is intended for "modified" production models and not purpose-built racing bikes.

-This class includes all On Road, On-Off Road and Off Road only models and limited production models (less than 500).
+This class includes all On Road, On-Off Road and Off Road only models and limited production models (more than 50).

 This class does not include factory produced road racing or any other "works" racing models.
 The requirements for this class include:

-- Frames shall be based on an OEM type frame or production replacement having similar geometry. - The engine shall be from the same manufacturer as the frame. - A single engine with maximum displacement limited to 3000cc. - A maximum wheelbase not to exceed the original OEM specification plus 10%.
-Entrants shall provide acceptable documentation for record certification. - Handlebar grips and rider seating position shall be above the top of the rear tire with the rider seated, unless original OEM design. - Gas tanks, if not original equipment to the production model, shall have a minimum capacity of 5 liters or 1.32 gallons.

-Original lights, instruments, fenders, gas & oil tanks, seat, forks, swing arm, shocks, brakes and wheels are optional.
+- An OEM frame must be used.
+Steering head angle may be altered, but must remain in its original location.
+Swing arm length, type and mounting method may be altered.
+Brackets, braces, mounts, gussets, etc. may be moved, modified or removed.
+Perimeter type frame engine cradle tubes must remain unmodified.
+Spar-style main frame spars must remain unmodified.
+"Main frame spars" are defined as the large formed tubes which connect the steering neck to the engine mounts and swing arm pivot. - The engine shall be from the same manufacturer as the frame. - A single engine with maximum displacement limited to 3000cc. - A maximum wheelbase not to exceed the original OEM specification plus 10%.
+Entrants shall provide acceptable documentation for record certification. - Handlebar grips and rider seating position shall be above the top of the rear tires with the rider seated, unless original OEM design. - Gas tanks, if not original equipment to the production model, shall have a minimum capacity of 5 liters or 1.32 gallons. - OEM lights, instruments, fenders, gas and oil tanks, seat, forks, swing arm, shocks, brakes and wheels are optional.

 Bikes that meet the requirements for the Modified Production Class by definition cannot run in the Special Construction Class.